joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/03/22/books/read-like-wind-recommendations.html

 **Police Investigate Shooting at Park in New Mexico**\
 `The shooting happened at a gathering of drivers of modified sports cars.
-There appeared to be at least two dead.`\
+There were two lifeless bodies on the ground at the scene.`\
 https://nytimes.com/2025/03/22/us/shooting-las-cruces-new-mexico.html

 **Rockets Fired From Lebanon Prompt Israeli Airstrikes**\